 Donations Needed: Click HERE to see a list of all the donations needed from local Northeast Ohio nonprofits

-Become a Pro Bono Volunteer: BVU connects individuals with specialized skills and talents to strengthen the infrastructure of a nonprofit.
+Become a Skills-Based Volunteer: BVU connects individuals with specialized skills and talents to strengthen the infrastructure of a nonprofit.
 Experts from human resources, technology, finance, marketing, real estate, law and other professions are needed to help nonprofits with specific projects.
-To become a Pro Bono volunteer, click HERE.
+To become a skills-based volunteer, click HERE.

 How to help from your home:

 - Sew Masks for Teachers and Music Therapists at The Music Settlement (TMS) The Music Settlement is a centuries-old community music school catering to a diverse clientele, from children as young as three-weeks old to retired adults and veterans, improving the quality of life for those they serve.
 We would like to supply our staff with re-usable cloth face masks.
 The cloth face masks that we are interested in have a plastic cloth piece that allows the wearer’s mouth to be seen by others.
 This is ideal for our Teachers and Music Therapists.
 We are requesting 50 cloth face masks, using the template below, by June 12, 2020 and and additional 50 cloth masks, using the same template, by June 30, 2020.
 Please contact Kathi Koenig, Chief of Staff & Development Associate, by e-mail at email@example.com or by phone at 440-421-5806 ext.
 123. https://drive.google.com/open?id=1Pk7hMTtOEq6BlIUys82RAuDs7oxD7fe4

 - Be a friendly neighbor – Spend a little extra time on your phone by calling neighbors and others who need to hear a friendly voice.